qxxxb/vim-searchhi/README.md

 # vim-searchhi

-Highlight the current search result different than the others.
+Highlight the current search result in a different style than the other search results.

 ![Demo gif](https://i.imgur.com/lkRaJkH.gif)